 4. The hair

 Walking around the house dressed as a mermaid.
-You ain’t seen nothing yet.
+You ain’t seen nothing yet!
 Girls love to dress up and I love the creative energy and riot of colour that all serious dress-up sessions entail.
-Best thing is I get to join in.
+But the best thing is that I get to join in.

 9. The pretend

 My two girls can play with each other for hours – not to say they don’t fight, they do often.
-But they can roleplay a whole afternoon away with no electronic device (digital pacifier) in sight.
+But they can role-play a whole afternoon away with no electronic device (digital pacifier) in sight.
 Mums and dads.
-Concert.
-Hospital.
+Concerts.
+Hospitals.
 Airline pilots.
-School.
-You name it they played it out and I love watching their self-sufficiency and imagination at work.
+Schools.
+You name it, they played it out and I love watching their self-sufficiency and imagination at work.